bitliege/bitliege.github.io/_ffxiv_guides/dun_scaith.md

               tags:
                 - tag: "Mechanic"
               notes:
-                - note: "When the floor goes dark, stop moving and attacking."
+                - note: "When the floor goes dark, stop moving."
-                - note: "Moving or attacking spawns hands from the floor that will do damage over time."
+                - note: "Moving or using attacks that move you spawn hands from the floor that will do damage over time."
                 - note: "It is safe to move when the floor clears."
             - title: "Thirty Souls"
               tags: